verifiablesoftware/vsw/docs/vsw-DID-VC-v1.0.md

   - The developer (still in DID_1) can read back from ledger DID_2 showing that DID_1 is the owner (aka Identifier in Data and Metadata).

 Note: a common question asks why this information can't just be another meta-information in the credential itself.
-The essential difference is that NYM ATTRIB (or DID document) is published in the ledger while credentials are issued to a holder.
+The essential difference is that NYM (or DID document) is published in the ledger while credentials are issued to a holder.
 The issuers may issue conflicting claims to the same software DID.
-NYM ATTRIB (DID document) removes these contentions.
+NYM (DID document) removes these contentions.
 In addition, a holder may not make this information public.

 Sometimes, additional information may be added to DID_2 document in the above example.
 These can be done by NYM ATTRIB.